inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 Tasks:
 *   Make method for muting the game.

+#### Preferences
+User-story:
+As a user I want to be able to control the game volume, so I can adjust the volum to a comfortable level.

+Acceptance-criteria:
+*   When I turn down volume, the sound goes down.
+*   When I turn up volume, the sound goes up.

+Tasks:
+*   Create method for turning up/down volume.
+*   Manuel tests.

+#### AI
+User-story:
+As a user I want to be able to play against the machine, so that I can play the game alone.

+Acceptance-criteria:
+*   When I play the game the computer plays the other robot(s).

+Tasks:
+*   Create an AI that represent a player or more players.
+Need to be able to powerdown and make a program.

+#### LAN
+User-story:
+As a user I want to be able to connect to other players, so we can play together.

+Acceptance-criteria:
+*   If I am the only one playing on the LAN, I will be the server in the game-session.
+*   If there already are players in the game I will be a client in the game-session.
+*   If I connect to another, then we are in the same game.

+Tasks:
+*   Create a method that tells if you should be host or client in the game.
+*   If server: Create a class that creates a new game and wait for other players using sockets
+*   If client: Create a new player and send this to server using sockets.
+*   Send input/output to/from server and the clients.

 #### Main criteria for MVP
 - [x] The game should be able to run, show a board with starting robot and programcards to this robot.
 - [ ] The player is able to pick programcards and place them so that the robot can move.